Iceland: 1944–present: Republic of Iceland

 On 31 December 1943, the Danish–Icelandic Act of Union expired after 25 years.
 Beginning on 20 May 1944, Icelanders voted in a four-day plebiscite on whether to terminate the personal union with Denmark, abolish the monarchy, and establish a republic.
-The vote was 97% to end the union, and 95% in favour of the new republican constitution.
+The vote was 97% to end the union, and 95% in favor of the new republican constitution.
 Iceland formally became a republic on 17 June 1944, with Sveinn Björnsson as its first president.

-In 1946, the US Defence Force Allied left Iceland.
+In 1946, the U.S. Defense Force left Iceland.
 The nation formally became a member of NATO on 30 March 1949, amid domestic controversy and riots.
-On 5 May 1951, a defence agreement was signed with the United States.
+On 5 May 1951, a defense agreement was signed with the United States.
 American troops returned to Iceland as the Iceland Defence Force and remained throughout the Cold War.
-The US withdrew the last of its forces on 30 September 2006.
+The U.S. withdrew the last of its forces on 30 September 2006.

 Iceland prospered during the Second World War.
-The immediate post-war period was followed by substantial economic growth, driven by the industrialisation of the fishing industry and the US Marshall Plan programme, through which Icelanders received the most aid per capita of any European country (at US$209, with the war-ravaged Netherlands a distant second at US$109).
+The immediate post-war period was followed by substantial economic growth, driven by the industrialization of the fishing industry and the U.S. Marshall Plan program, through which Icelanders received the most aid per capita of any European country (at US$209, with war-ravaged Netherlands a distant second at US$109).
 Vigdís Finnbogadóttir assumed Iceland's presidency on 1 August 1980, making her the first elected female head of state in the world.

-The 1970s were marked by the Cod Wars—several disputes with the United Kingdom over Iceland's extension of its fishing limits to 200 nmi offshore.
+The 1970s were marked by the Cod Wars, which were several disputes with the United Kingdom over Iceland's extension of its fishing limits to 200 nmi offshore.
 Iceland hosted a summit in Reykjavík in 1986 between United States President Ronald Reagan and Soviet Premier Mikhail Gorbachev, during which they took significant steps towards nuclear disarmament.
-A few years later, Iceland became the first country to recognise the independence of Estonia, Latvia, and Lithuania as they broke away from the USSR.
-Throughout the 1990s, the country expanded its international role and developed a foreign policy orientated towards humanitarian and peacekeeping causes.
+A few years later, Iceland became the first country to recognize the independence of Estonia, Latvia, and Lithuania as they broke away from the USSR.
+Throughout the 1990s, the country expanded its international role and developed a foreign policy oriented towards humanitarian and peacekeeping causes.
 To that end, Iceland provided aid and expertise to various NATO-led interventions in Bosnia, Kosovo, and Iraq.

 Iceland joined the European Economic Area in 1994, after which the economy was greatly diversified and liberalised.
-International economic relations increased further after 2001 when Iceland's newly deregulated banks began to raise great amounts of external debt, contributing to a 32% increase in Iceland's gross national income between 2002 and 2007.
+International economic relations increased further after 2001 when Iceland's newly deregulated banks began to raise great amounts of external debt, contributing to a 32 percent increase in Iceland's gross national income between 2002 and 2007.

 Economic boom and crisis

-In 2003–2007, following the privatisation of the banking sector under the government of Davíð Oddsson, Iceland moved towards having an economy based on international investment banking and financial services.
+In 2003–2007, after the privatization of the banking sector under the government of Davíð Oddsson, Iceland moved towards having an economy based on international investment banking and financial services.
 It was quickly becoming one of the most prosperous countries in the world, but was hit hard by a major financial crisis.
 The crisis resulted in the greatest migration from Iceland since 1887, with a net emigration of 5,000 people in 2009.